 Kyiv: Naukova Dumka, 1977-78.
 2 vols.

 This is another Academy of Sciences publication.
 It covers the Ukrainian language from the 14th to the 15th centuries.
 Entries include grammatical information, glossess in Modern Ukrainian, sometimes equivalents from other Slavic languages or Greek, as well as passages from texts with exact references to the sources including page numbers.
 At the end of many entries is a section "Formy" which shows variant spellings and forms of the word.
 The list of sources appears at the beginning of Volume One.
-See the image on the left for the entry for the word "pylnost."
+See the image on the right for the entry for the word "pylnost."

 L'viv: Natsional'na Akademiia Nauk Ukrainy, 1994- .